of "Anti-Oppressive Education"

 Journal of Inclusive Scholarship and Pedagogy.

-Dr. Kumashiro is the author or editor of nine books on anti-oppressive education and activism:
+Dr. Kumashiro is the award-winning author or editor of ten books on anti-oppressive education and activism:

-Bad Teacher!: How Blaming Teachers Distorts the Bigger Picture (February 2012, Teachers College Press) takes aim at the current debate on education reform, paying particular attention to the ways that scapegoating public-school teachers, teacher unions, and teacher education masks the real, systemic problems.
+Bad Teacher!: How Blaming Teachers Distorts the Bigger Picture (2012, Teachers College Press) takes aim at the current debate on education reform, paying particular attention to the ways that scapegoating public-school teachers, teacher unions, and teacher education masks the real, systemic problems.
 It demonstrates how current trends, like market-based reforms and fast-track teacher certification programs are creating overwhelming obstacles to achieving an equitable education for all children.
 Bad Teacher! highlights the common ways that both the public and influential leaders think about the problems and solutions for public education, and suggests ways to help us see the bigger picture and reframe the debate.
 More information, including reviews and the table of contents, available here or at www.tcpress.com.
+Information about the 2012-13 nationwide book tour, including recordings of presentations, available here.

 Revised Edition: Against Common Sense: Teaching and Learning Toward Social Justice (2009, Routledge) reflects on the author's experiences as a teacher and teacher educator as it examines implications of various theories of teaching, learning, and learning to teach against oppression.
 It begins by examining common as well as alternative models for teacher education, and concludes with examples and analyses of lessons in six content areas.
 Foreword by Dr. Gloria Ladson-Billings; Afterword by Dr. William F. Pinar.
 More information, including reviews and the table of contents, available here or at www.routledge.com.